Ratidzai/Assessment/README.md

-#My Instructions on how I did this assessment3
+#My Instructions on how I did this assessment

 #QUESTION 1
 *I used VS code to do the assessment